AdrikaMohanty/asic_class/README.md

 Basic keywords you need to know before proceeding :

 * *ISA*
    - An ISA or the Instruction Set Architecture is part of the abstract model of the computer that defines how the CPU is controlled by the software .
 It acts as an interface between the hardware and the software,specifying both what the processor is capable of doing as well how it gets done.

 * *RISC-V*
    - RISC-V is a versatile and open ISA that promotes collaboration and innovation in processor design and development.

 * *Compiler*
    - A compiler is a software tool  that translates high-level programming code into machine code that can be executed directly by a computer's hardware .

 * *Assembler*
    - A program or tool that translates assembly language code into machine code that can be executed by a computer's cpu.

 * *ALP*
    - Assembly language is a low level programming lnguage that is closely related to the architecture of specificcomputer's cpu .

 * *HDL*
- -Hardware Description language used for designing and describing digital hardware circuits .
+   - Hardware Description language used for designing and describing digital hardware circuits .
     - Eg: Verilog , System Verilog,VHDL

 * *GDS*
    - Graphic data system: GDSII files contain information about the geometric shapes, layers, masks, and other essential details that make up the physical layout of a chip.